dshivnit/cyber-security-course/cyber-security-course/6.0 Cryptography/Cryptography.md

 	- Enables public key encryption and is widely used to secure sensitive data when being sent over an unsecure network
 	- RSA works on numbers, although message are made up of characters/string
 	- One would need to consider how to convert an RSA message into numbers so that that mathematical calculations can be performed
+- Unicode
+  Universal Character Set
+	- Standard by the Industry for encoding and representing characters in computers
+- XOR
+	- bitwise operator which returns 0 if the bits are identical, and a 1 if not.
+Mainly identified by the ^ character
+		- 0 0 = 0
+		- 0 1 = 1
 -